 It’s like a stutter.
 Even if you want to say it, there’s something in your mind that stops you.

 He saw me struggling and he gave me a present that I will keep with me until I find the person who needs it more than I do.
-A small, metal angel.
+A small, pewter angel.
 It had been given to him by an older woman, someone who he barely knew, who had intuitively sensed his pain.
 He said she had seen through his facade and given this angel to him, with the explanation she would watch over him and that he must pass her on when he met someone who needed her more than he did.
 He had carried her with him, until that day.
 He said that he thought I needed it more than him so he passed her on to me.
 It was the most meaningful gesture anyone had ever made.
 I held this angel in my hand when I entered the survivor peer support group for the first time and then one day, during one of the sessions, someone else in the group gave me another angel, painted wood, with ‘anything is possible’ written across the front.

 These gifts gave me hope when I needed it most and they sit together on my dressing table, side by side.